jkjung-avt/tensorrt_demos/README.md

 Or if you plan to run Demo #4 and Demo #5, you'd need to have "protobuf" installed.
 I recommend installing "protobuf-3.8.0" using my [install_protobuf-3.8.0.sh](https://github.com/jkjung-avt/jetson_nano/blob/master/install_protobuf-3.8.0.sh) script.
 This script would take a couple of hours on a Jetson system.
 Alternatively, pip3 install a recent version of "protobuf" should also work (but might run a little bit slowlier).

+I use Python 3.6 as my primary test environment.
+I think other versions of python3 would likely just work without any problem.

 In case you are setting up a Jetson Nano or Jetson Xavier NX from scratch to run these demos, you could refer to the following blog posts.
 They contain the exact steps I applied when I did the testing of JetPack-4.3 and JetPack-4.4.

 * [JetPack-4.3 for Jetson Nano](https://jkjung-avt.github.io/jetpack-4.3/)